dlejay/unschooling-friendly-countries/Countries/Canada/Manitoba.md

 > 260.1(4) The parent or guardian shall provide the minister with periodic progress reports on each pupil in the home school.
 The reports must contain the information and be provided according to a schedule determined by the minister.

-From the FAQ :
+From the official website :

-> Parents may choose to use Manitoba curriculum as one of their curriculum options, but there is no requirement to do so.
->
+> When planning for homeschooling, parents must demonstrate how their educational programming is equivalent to that of a public school.

 ## Sources

 * [edu.gob.mb.ca](https://www.edu.gov.mb.ca/k12/schools/ind/homeschool/index.html)